 Obesity prevention efforts may improve with the inclusion of biologically-based therapies into existing educational programs and future policy changes.
 More research is needed regarding a potential causal pathway in order to inform obesity prevention and intervention with CAM modalities.

 DeFrain, Laura Y. LPN, "COMPLEMENTARY AND ALTERNATIVE MEDICINE (CAM) AND ADOLESCENT BODY MASS INDEX (BMI): A NATIONAL POPULATION-BASED STUDY" (2017).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 490.